-Libby has worked in the NHS for 24 years and prior to joining the RUH held positions as the Director of Finance and Resources at Dorset County Hospital NHS Foundation Trust and as the Director of Finance and Deputy Chief Executive at Yeovil District Hospital NHS Foundation Trust.
+Libby has worked in the NHS for 25 years and prior to joining the RUH held positions as the Director of Finance and Resources at Dorset County Hospital NHS Foundation Trust and as the Director of Finance and Deputy Chief Executive at Yeovil District Hospital NHS Foundation Trust.
 She is a member of the Chartered Institute of Public Finance and Accountancy and has a particular interest in ensuring the focus on use of resources is intrinsically linked with improving the quality of care provided.
 Libby is also an active member of the Healthcare Financial Management Association South West Branch.
 Libby served as Interim Chief Executive of the Trust between 1 June and 7 September 2020.
 By way of declared interests, her husband works 2 days a week as a Radiology Porter and on the radiology portering bank.

-Bernie Marden, Medical Director (From: April 2018)
+Bernie Marden, Medical Director (Appointed: April 2018)

-Bernie has been a Consultant Paediatrician and Neonatologist at the RUH for 14 years and he has previously been Head of the Women and Children's Division and Paediatric Clinical Lead.
-He is the Chief Clinical Information Officer leading on the Trust's clinical IT transformation strategy and serves as Caldicott Guardian.
+Bernie was a Consultant Paediatrician and Neonatologist at the RUH for 15 years and he had previously been Head of the Women and Children's Division and Paediatric Clinical Lead.
+He was the Trust's Chief Clinical Information Officer leading on the clinical IT transformation strategy, and he also served as Caldicott Guardian.
 He holds a Masters' degree in Medical Law and Ethics and is an Honorary Clinical Senior Lecturer at the University of Bristol.
-His brother is a Consultant Gastroenterologist at the RUH.
+Bernie left the RUH in September 2022 to take up the role of Chief Medical Officer at Somerset Integrated Care Board.